 In 2018, the organisation was rebranded to World Women’s Snooker and has seen a calendar once exclusively limited to UK-based tournaments, expand to include full-ranking events in mainland Europe, Asia and the Oceania regions.

-With increased prize money and a significantly expanded player base of over 170 ranked players from 29 different countries, women’s snooker has seen benefited hugely from becoming part of snooker’s world governing body.
+With increased prize money and a significantly expanded player base of over 180 ranked players from over 25 different countries, women’s snooker has seen benefited hugely from becoming part of snooker’s world governing body.

-In March 2021, the World Women’s Snooker Tour became an official development tour to the professional World Snooker Tour and it was announced that professional tour cards would be awarded to Reanne Evans and Ng On Yee.
+In March 2021, the World Women’s Snooker Tour became an official development tour to the professional World Snooker Tour and it was announced that professional tour cards would be awarded to Reanne Evans and Ng On Yee, to be followed in subsequent years by Mink Nutcharut, Rebecca Kenna, Siripaporn Nuanthakhamjan and Bai Yulu.

 Both WWS and the WPBSA remain committed to continuing the hard work of everyone who has contributed during the past 40 years and providing opportunities for women and girls of any age or level of experience to play our sport competitively for years to come!